kolydart/common/README.md

-# common
+# kolydart/common
-php classes for everyday usage
+A collection of common PHP classes